AndrejaCH/PyBer_Analysis/README.md

   -	Suburban cities fall in between urban and rural cities with the total fares.
 The amount is ranging from the lowest about $650 per week to the highest $1,450 per week.
   -	All cities have pretty steady flow of total fares from week to week with a spike in the third week in February.

-### Overwiev the methods and code
+### Overview the methods and code

 #### Matplotlib
 Matplotlib is a Python graphing library and offers wider range of graphs, from line plots to 3D plots and it is widely used amongst data analysts.
 It also has rich styling options and customizable annotations.
 Matplotlib has two graphing methods: Pandas ***MATLAB*** and ***The object-oriented method***.
 MATLAB plotting is used for quick and simple plots that require little coding while the object-oriented method is used for more complex graphs, including those with multiple plots on the same graph and require more coding (1).

 Besides [official Matplotlib documentation]( https://matplotlib.org/3.2.2/users/index.html) Matplotlib offers many default plot settings that have  integrated many features and require little coding to make sophisticated graphs.
 For example, *Stylesheets* which includes a number of new default stylesheets, as well as the ability to create and package your own styles.
 One of them is **FiveThiryEight style** and it is typified by bold colors, thick lines, and transparent axes (2).
 Those styles can save us lots of time and coding.

 <p align="center">
 <img src="Graphics/FiveThirtyEight.PNG" width="30%" height="30%">